Quick answers

 • Timely and documented salary payments (e.g. via WPS where applicable)

-• Clear policies on leave, working hours, and end-of-service benefits
+• Clear policies on leave, working hours, WPS payroll compliance, and end-of-service gratuity

 • Visa, medical, and insurance processes correctly managed